apache/ignite-3/modules/platforms/cpp/DEVNOTES.md

 ### Starting Java Test Node

 Tests require a running Java node.
-You don't need to start it separately, if there is no running test nodes, tests will start one internally.
-So prior to running tests you will obviously need to build a Java part of the product.
-To do that the following command can be used from the root of the repo:
+You don't need to start it separately, if there are no running test nodes, tests will start one internally.
+So prior to running tests, you will obviously need to build a Java part of the product.
+To do that, the following command can be used from the root of the repo:
 `./gradlew assemble compileIntegrationTestJava`

 Or a faster variant:
 `./gradlew assemble compileIntegrationTestJava -x check -x assembleDist -x distTar -x distZip --parallel`

 You can start a Test Node separately in the root repo.
 Tests will detect that there is a running node and will not start another one.
 This can be useful for debugging.
-To start node from the console you can use the following command prompt:
+To start node from the console, you can use the following command prompt:
 `./gradlew :ignite-runner:runnerPlatformTest --no-daemon`

 You can also run `org.apache.ignite.internal.runner.app.PlatformTestNodeRunner` class in IDEA with a debugger or profiler, then run Client tests as usual.

-### Starting tests in Windows
+### Starting tests on Windows
 In modules/platforms/cpp dir:
 `./cmake-build-debug/bin/ignite-client-test.exe`

 To run a specific test:
 `./cmake-build-debug/bin/ignite-client-test.exe --gtest_filter=Test_Cases1*`

-### Starting tests in Linux
+### Starting tests on Linux
 In modules/platforms/cpp dir:
 `./cmake-build-debug/bin/ignite-client-test`